 So for this donburi recipe, I'm going to show you how to make umeboshi rice.
 Umeboshi (梅干し) is a small pickled Japanese plum which is very sour and salty in flavour.
 I've gotta say that I love umeboshi!

 You might have seen it placed on top of rice or in bento boxes and it's a very popular flavour in Japan.
 You can find umeboshi flavour crisps (potato chips), popcorn and drinks!

-You should be able to find umeboshi or umeboshi paste in Japanese supermarkets or online, but if you can't find it then it's okay to make this dish with plain rice too.
-Umeboshi is an acquired taste and you should definitely try it if you have a chance!
+You should be able to find umeboshi or umeboshi paste in Japanese supermarkets or online (you can buy on Amazon here) but if you can't find it then it's okay to make this dish with plain rice too.
+Umeboshi are an acquired taste and you should definitely try it if you have a chance!
 I think the flavour makes this dish very unique, but it's not essential.